|Professor Baden Offord|

 |Organisational Unit:||School of Arts & Social Sciences - Lismore|

 Born in Aotearoa/NZ of Maori and Pakeha heritage, Baden is Professor of Cultural Studies and Human Rights & Co-Director of the Centre for Peace and Social Justice.
 He was educated at The University of Sydney, Australian National University and Southern Cross University.

 Baden is a globally recognized specialist in sexuality and human rights.
 His work on LGBTQ human rights in Southeast Asia and Australia is widely cited.
-In 2012 he was a sponsored speaker to the 14th EU-NGO Human Rights Forum in Brussels and conducted a three week lecture tour of Japan sponsored by the Australian Prime Minister's Educational Assistance Funds post the Great Eastern Tohoku Earthquake in 2011.
+In 2012 he was a sponsored speaker to the 14th EU-NGO Human Rights Forum in Brussels and conducted a lecture tour of Japan sponsored by the Australian Prime Minister's Educational Assistance Funds post the Great Eastern Tohoku Earthquake in 2011.

 His book, Homosexual Rights as Human Rights: Activism in Indonesia, Singapore and Australia (Oxford: Peter Lang, 2003), won the George Duncan Memorial Award in 2005.
 In 2006 he received a Manning Clark House Honourable Mention for an Outstanding Contribution to Australian Culture.